ottopanini/spring-batch-developer-course/README.md

 Demonstrates a simple item reader reading a list of strings.
 *notice*`.<String, String>chunk(2)` in the step config parametrises the types provided by the reader and consumed by the writer.

+### database input

+Use of database to read from.
+Example shows customer records readin in.